Hnnx/Hnnx/README.md

 * various small pet projects, personal PHP based page, personal page with some light jQuery/Bootstrap finishes
 * Converting Java homeworks to C#
 * Java desktop app that will work alongside CRacing website and offer similar functionality

-## Looking for work, hit me up if you need a reliable hard working junior dev :alien: